Richard Weston (architect)

-Richard Weston (born 1953) is an architect, landscape architect, author and is also the Chair of Architecture at Cardiff University.
+Richard Weston (born 1953) is an architect, landscape architect, author and is also the chair of srchitecture at Cardiff University.
 He is Director of Richard Weston Studio Ltd and Earth Images Ltd.

 Professional background

 Weston was born in Leicester in 1953.
 He attended Wyggeston Boys Grammar School.
 He went on to study architecture at Manchester University, gaining a BA in 1975 and BArch in 1977.
 Supported by the Thouron Award, he attended the University of Pennsylvania (USA) to study landscape architecture, gaining an MLA (Penn) in 1979.
 From 1979 to 1982 he worked in practice and was appointed as a lecturer at the Welsh School of Architecture (WSA) in Cardiff.
 He subsequently taught at the Leicester and Portsmouth schools of architecture before returning to Cardiff in 1999 as a professorial research fellow.
-In 2003 he was appointed to the Chair of Architecture, a position he holds today.
+In 2003 he was appointed to the chair of architecture, a position he holds today.

 In addition to his teaching at the WSA, he is editor of arq (Architectural Research Quarterly, Cambridge University Press) and director of Richard Weston Studio Ltd and Earth Images Ltd. Alongside his teaching duties, Weston is an experienced researcher with numerous books and publications to his name.
 Most notably, he is author of two award-winning books, a monograph on the architect Alvar Aalto and a study of the modernist movement titled Modernism.
 In addition he is the author of the definitive work on the life and achievements of Sydney Opera House architect, Jørn Utzon.
 Famously reclusive and private, Utzon granted Weston unlimited access to his archives and himself, enabling the publication of a unique study.